Part Time Benefits

 - Eligibility for these benefits does not constitute an employment contract or a promise of future employment.

 - “Scheduled to teach” shall mean an associate faculty member as scheduled on Banner form SIAASGN as of the first class day of a fall and/or spring semester.

-Collin College Human Resources department will notify associate faculty members who are identified as eligible to participate in the benefit plans through an initial e-mail to his/her campus GroupWise e-mail address.
-Other correspondence regarding the group benefit plan will be distributed by e-mail through the college’s GroupWise e-mail system.
-Faculty members are responsible for obtaining and monitoring their GroupWise e-mail for information throughout the year.
+Collin College Human Resources department will notify associate faculty members who are identified as eligible to participate in the benefit plans through an initial e-mail to his/her campus e-mail address.
+Other correspondence regarding the group benefit plan will be distributed by e-mail through the college’s e-mail system.
+Faculty members are responsible for obtaining and monitoring their e-mail for information throughout the year.